svalio/atlassian-connect-express-encryption/README.md

 ### Running your Add-on Server

-If you've chosen the first option and have a running instance of the Vagrant box, you're all set.
+If you've chosen the first option and have a local running instance of JIRA or Confluence, you're all set.
 Now all you need to do to run your add-on inside your local JIRA or Confluence instance is:

     node app.js